-- Make sure that the patient circuit and joined parts are undamaged and correctly connected, in order to avoid unwanted leakage. - Make sure that the leakage port of the circuit or mask is not blocked or obstructed.
-This port prevents rebreathing by flushing the exhaled air. - The Vivo 45 should be turned on and the function of the leakage port should be checked before use: The pressurized air from the Vivo 45 causes a continuous flow of air through the leakage port, enabling flushing of exhaled air.
+- Make sure that the patient circuit and joined parts are undamaged and correctly connected, in order to avoid unwanted leakage. - For leakage circuits: Make sure that the leakage port of the circuit or mask is not blocked or obstructed.
+This port prevents rebreathing by flushing the exhaled air. - For active exhalation valve circuits: Check the function of the exhalation valve and that it is not blocked or obstructed. - The Vivo 45 LS should be turned on and the function of the leakage port should be checked before use: The pressurized air from the Vivo 45 LS causes a continuous flow of air through the leakage port, enabling flushing of exhaled air.